 Chinese restaurants have long had quite a dubious reputation here in Germany.
 Chop suey, sweet and sour pork, tacky lanterns and only bottled beer?
 I did that a few times during my early student days but then I lost interest.
 In fact, I became so indifferent to Chinese restaurants that I didn’t even notice them anymore.

 What I have noticed, however, is the increase in Chinese tourists visiting Cologne to see the cathedral, the Rhine and perhaps a few other sights.
 Their arrival has gone hand in hand with the arrival of new restaurants, which had escaped my attention for a while and which are said to serve authentic favourites.
 So I thought it was about time I gave Chinese cuisine a second chance and embarked on a journey into the world of duck hearts, chicken feet and jellyfish salad.
-These are the five restaurants I visited.
+These are the four restaurants I visited.

 Our first stop is a stylish, dimly lit place free of folkloristic frills.
 All of the people sitting at the tables are young Chinese and evidently cosmopolitan.
 We’re feeling confident and a look at the long menu with its selection of Asian and European dishes proves us right.
 The former include pig’s ears, pig’s blood and intestines – a zero-waste approach to animal use, which is currently enjoying a revival in Europe too.
 We order beef and glass noodles (hot!) and prawn omelette.
 Both dishes come in large portions, nicely arranged on tasteful crockery.
 Eating the omelette with chopsticks is a little tricky but we manage.
 We wash everything down with Kölsch beer (from a bottle but served in a glass).
 It’s a good, no-risk start to our venture and one that offers some consolation for the fact that this used to be the home of a long-forgotten restaurant that bore my favourite name ever, “Bruce Lee Restaurant”.